Rio de Janeiro: Imperial period

 When Prince Pedro proclaimed the independence of Brazil in 1822, he decided to keep Rio de Janeiro as the capital of his new empire while the place was enriched with sugar cane agriculture in the Campos region and, especially, with the new coffee cultivation in the Paraíba Valley.
 In order to separate the province from the capital of the Empire, the city was converted in Neutral Municipality in 1834, passing the province of Rio de Janeiro to have Niterói as capital.

 As a political center of the country, Rio concentrated the political-partisan life of the Empire.
 It was the main stage of the abolitionist and republican movements in the last half of the 19th century.
-At that time the number of slaves was drastically reduced and the city was developed, with modern drains, animal trams, train stations crossing the city, gas and electric lighting, telephone and telegraph wiring, water and river plumbing.
+At that time, the number of enslaved people was drastically reduced, and the city was developed, with modern drains, animal trams, train stations crossing the city, gas and electric lighting, telephone and telegraph wiring, water and river plumbing.
 Rio continued as the capital of Brazil after 1889, when the monarchy was replaced by a republic.

-On 6 February 1889 the Bangu Textile Factory was founded, with the name of Industrial Progress Company of Brazil (Companhia Progresso Industrial do Brasil).
+On 6 February 1889, the Bangu Textile Factory was founded, with the name of Industrial Progress Company of Brazil (Companhia Progresso Industrial do Brasil).
 The factory was officially opened on 8 March 1893, in a complex with varying architectural styles like Italianate, Neo-Gothic and a tower in Mansard Roof style.
 After the opening in 1893, workers from Great Britain arrived in Bangu to work in the textile factory.
-The old farms became worker villages with red-bricks houses, and a neo-gothic church was created, which still exists as the Saint Sebastian and Saint Cecilia Parish Church.
+The old farms became worker villages with red-brick houses, and a neo-Gothic church was created, which still exists as the Saint Sebastian and Saint Cecilia Parish Church.
 Street cinemas and cultural buildings also appeared.
 In May 1894, Thomas Donohoe, a British worker from Busby, Scotland, arrived in Bangu.

 Donohoe was amazed to discover that there was absolutely no knowledge of football among Brazilians.
 So he wrote to his wife, Elizabeth, asking her to bring a football when she joined him.
 And shortly after her arrival, in September 1894, the first football match in Brazil took place in the field beside the textile factory.
 It was a five-a-side match between British workers, and took place six months before the first game organized by Charles Miller in São Paulo.
 However, the Bangu Football Club was not formally created until 1904.